 - All students enrolled in undergraduate programs are required to complete broadly based basic general education course requirements.
 The general requirement is designed to add breadth to the students' intellectual experience.
+Students must attain knowledge and competency equivalent to completing courses in the areas of:

+- o Language

+- o Science

+- o Technology

+- Humanities

-Students must attain knowledge and competency equivalent to completing courses in the areas of: - Language - Science - Technology - o Humanities - Social Culture - All undergraduate students must complete the equivalent of one or more university-level courses in Islamic history or culture (See your Program Study Plan and Advisor as required). - Learning outcomes for GenED courses are clearly defined in the course syllabi and regularly assess the student's achievement of those outcomes through appropriate assessment in the classroom (see your Program Study Plan and Advisor as required). - Undergraduate students can use the following table to select corresponding electives for their specific program.
+- Social Culture

+- All undergraduate students must complete the equivalent of one or more university-level courses in Islamic history or culture (See your Program Study Plan and Advisor as required).

+- Learning outcomes for GenED courses are clearly defined in the course syllabi and regularly assess the student's achievement of those outcomes through appropriate assessment in the classroom (See your Program Study Plan and Advisor as required).

+- Undergraduate students can use the following table to select corresponding electives for their specific program.